 Can You Recycle Refrigerator Water Filters?

 Yes.
-In fact, it is easy to do.
+It is easy to do.

 Need a new refrigerator water filter?
 These are the top 5 bestsellers on Amazon!